geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 ???+ note "Notes"

+    - The ground sampling distance must match the ground sampling distance of the data fetcher
     - The buffer size must match the buffer size of the data fetcher
     - The buffer is removed from the predictions after the inference